 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 This course is only offered to students who have been admitted to the programme as a whole (2-years).
 ERASMUS students and students from other master’s programmes at the University of Oslo may be admitted into this course by individual application to the department.
 The application has to include a confirmation from your department that the course can be a part of your degree.Only students admitted to the course may take part in instruction and tuition and sit for the examination.

 A collection of state-of-the-art journal articles, reflecting the contents of the lectures, will constitute the core reading material for the course.
 A short monograph is also proposed as recommended Reading.

-One final class presentation seminar of 6 h.
+One written reflection note and one final class presentation seminar of 6 h.
 Each student makes a short presentation (15 min) of a published, relevant, study within the cognitive neuroscience of vision.

 Language of examination

 The examination text is given in English, and you submit your response in English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

 If you are sick or have another valid reason for not attending the regular exam, we offer a postponed exam later in the same semester.